Njwaananen/riffr-scaffold/README.md

 # riffr-scaffold

-Riffr is a mobile app for musicians, rappers, and producers to connect and collaborate based on shared genres and skills.
+Riffr is a mobile app for musicians, rappers, and producers to connect and collaborate based on shared genres and skill(s).

 **Current Files:**
 - README.md